All photos: Stephanie Breijo

 Because Fiola Mare’s menu is seafood-centric, Trabocchi highlights the subtle flavor of the delicate fish without overpowering it.
 Never too rich and always uniquely satisfying, each item is balanced and presented beautifully.
 Almost all of the dishes on each day’s menu are unique to Fiola Mare; Fiola and Casa Luca have their own, completely distinct, menus.
 (One exception to this rule is the Fiola Maine Lobster Ravioli, which is also available at Fiola.)

 We were lucky enough to get to try a few bites of the Fiola Mare Oysters & Caviar.
 Made up of Spoonbill caviar, champagne Zabaglione and chives, we were expecting the dish to be rich and heavy but found it light and frothy instead, perfectly balancing the subtle sweetness of the oysters and the saltiness of the caviar.
-The fluffy champagne Zabaglione added a pleasing variety of texture in a dish that could have been all softness and silkiness.
-The chives provided a pop of color, which was a theme we saw throughout the visit – each dish had at least one burst of bright hue, and every room had a few touches of color to enliven the otherwise neutral palette.
+The fluffy champagne Zabaglione added a pleasing variety of texture in a dish that could have been all soft and silkiness.
+The chives provided a pop of color, which was a theme we saw throughout the visit – each dish had at least one bright hue, and every room had a few touches of color to enliven the otherwise neutral palette.

 A unique dish at this iteration of Fiola is the Chocolate Bon Bon dessert: four bon bons are served in their own specially prepared box at each table, ready to be plucked out by admiring fingers.